What to do after university

 If you're considering an academic career, hoping to change direction from your degree or you're just not feeling ready to leave uni yet, doing a postgraduate course can be a very good option to consider.

 You could use postgraduate study as an opportunity to travel and experience life in a different country if you choose to apply for a master's degree abroad.

 The government have also started offering postgraduate loans for master's students in the UK, so now's a better time than ever to give postgraduate study a try.Hoping to congratulate a friend who's also graduating soon?
 Head over to our guide to the best graduation gifts.

 Start a business

 If you've got a business idea that you keep waiting for the right time to develop, straight after university is the perfect time to give it a go.

 Starting a business isn't easy, but with a good plan, a well-built website and some serious hard work, your idea could really take off.

 Don't be put off by the idea of finding funds for your business.
 We can't promise this will be easy, but our tips on how to raise capital for your startup business can help.

 And, in case you can't decide what type of business to start, we've got loads of business ideas for you.

 For more inspiration, have a look at the story on how Save the Student started, growing from an initial idea to become the student-money site you see now.

 Take a gap year

 Think gap years can only be taken before uni?
 Think again.
 After graduation, it's definitely worth considering taking some time out to go travelling before starting a full-time job.

 Particularly after the pressures of uni, getting away and seeing the world can be an incredible experience.
-And it doesn't have to be hugely expensive, either – we've got loads of tips on how to do a gap year on a budget.
+And it doesn't have to be hugely expensive, either.

 And, we've got good news!
 Travelling makes you more employable, so it would be a very sensible career move if you ask us.